top of page

 10) Should I go with a local writer?

 With the advent of remote work technologies and practices, there's no longer a need for in-person consultations.
 Because of that, you're not limited by geographic area and can prioritize fitness of the writer over location.
+At Final Draft Resumes, we work with professionals across North America, Europe, and Asia.

 About the Author